- Measuring the UV absorbance

 This hypochromicity must be quantified when calculating the extinction coefficient of double-stranded DNA.
 The hypochromicity h can be estimated by the simple formula

 where fGC is the fraction of G and C bases in the sequence, and fAT is the fraction of A and T bases.
 This results in values of h around 0.2.
 The extinction coefficient of double-stranded DNA must be reduced by this amount in the calculation:

 For example, for the DNA duplex composed of the oligonucleotide ATTTGCG and its reverse complement CGCAAAT, the extinction coefficient is calculated as

 So far the discussion has concentrated on extinction coefficients calculated at 260 nm.
 This wavelength is used because the UV spectrum of a typical oligonucleotide reaches a maximum at around this wavelength.
 The maximum absorbance λmax can be estimated (for DNA oligonucleotides) using the formula

 This formula gives values of λmax around 260 nm unless the sequence has an unusually high G content.

 Extinction coefficients at wavelengths other than 260 nm can be calculated from those measured or estimated at 260 nm by using empirically derived nearest-neighbour parameters.
 Using this method, an entire UV spectrum can be predicted, although that is beyond the scope of this article.

-Once the extinction coefficient has been determined, the concentration of an oligonucleotide can be calculated by multiplying the absorbance (OD reading), A, by the extinction coefficient, E. Assuming that the length of the UV cell is 1 cm,
+Once the extinction coefficient has been determined, the concentration of an oligonucleotide can be calculated by dividing the absorbance (OD reading), A, by the extinction coefficient, E. Assuming that the length of the UV cell is 1 cm, Eqn.
+(1) gives

 The total amount of DNA can then be calculated by multiplying the concentration by the volume of the cell.
 This allows the percentage yield to be determined.